gotthardp/lorawan-server/doc/JSON.md

   Field       | Type        | Explanation
  -------------|-------------|-------------------------------------------------------------
-  deveui      | Hex String  | DevEUI of the device. datetime    | ISO 8601    | Timestamp using the server clock. rxq         | Object      | Indicators of the reception quality.
+  gateway     | Object      | Gateway that received the frame. gateway.mac | Hex String  | MAC address of the gateway. deveui      | Hex String  | DevEUI of the device. datetime    | ISO 8601    | Timestamp using the server clock. rxq         | Object      | Indicators of the reception quality.